Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Only cost supplier/order management inactive [x]*
 Select or deselect this checkbox as necessary.

   > [Info] This option is only relevant when managing supplier receipts.
 Select it if the supplier is a provider delivering a service, for example an internet provider, but not goods.
 If the checkbox is activated, the supplier will not be taken into account in the creation of order proposals.
-For detailed information, see [link].

 [comment]: <> (DE = nur Kostenlieferant/Bestellwesen inaktiv -> translation?
 Link to Fakturierung/Kunden / Lieferanten + Lieferantenbegele prüfen + Book a supplier receipt)